 Tenryu learned a lesson from the past and makes the Tenryu fly rods with a composite of graphite and glass.
 The Fates StreamWalker rods are 79% carbon and 21% glass.
 The Fates Packer rods are 70% carbon and 30% glass.
 The rods aren't pool cues and they aren't noodles.
 They are soft enough that you will be able to feel the rod load and unload.
 They'll be fun with the 6-7" brookies you'll find in small streams, but they'll handle the unexpected fish three times that size.

-I have one each of three different small stream 3-weight Tenryu fly rods.
-Two are 4-piece Fates StreamWalker rods, one is a 6-piece Fates Packer travel/backpacking rod.
+I have had one each of three different small stream 3-weight Tenryu fly rods.
+Two were 4-piece Fates StreamWalker rods, one was a 6-piece Fates Packer travel/backpacking rod.
+They've all been sold and rather than carry fly rods in stock I will leave this page up and can make a special order for anyone who wants one.

 The two rods differ not only in their length - they have very different actions.
 The shorter rod is described by Tenryu as having fast action for pinpoint casting.
 The longer rod is described as bending from the middle part into the butt to prevent hooked fish from coming off.
 (At least, that's how Google Translate interprets it).
 The 7'3" rod is noticeably stiffer, and a faster casting stroke would indeed develop the pinpoint accuracy Tenryu promises.
 The 7'9" rod is pleasantly full flex and despite having the same carbon/glass percentage as the shorter rod, is more reminiscent of glass or bamboo.